topolvm/enhancements/keps/sig-storage/0000-storage-capacity-scoring-for-dynamic-provisioning/README.md

 ## Proposal

-- The score of nodes based on available space can be taken into account when dynamic provisioning
+- The score of nodes based on available space can be taken into account when dynamic provisioning.

 <!--
 This is where we get down to the specifics of what the proposal actually is.